 OVERVIEW

-Xchanging Solutions Limited (the Company), incorporated on February 1,2002, is an Information Technology (IT) services provider with operations in India and an international presence through subsidiaries in USA and Singapore.
+Xchanging Solutions Limited (the Company) was incorporated on February 1, 2002, is an Inforamtion Technology (IT) service provides with operations in India and an international presence established through subsidiaries in several countries.

 DXC Technology Company, ultimate holding company, is listed on New York Stock Exchange, and through its indirect subsidiaries Xchanging (Mauritius) Limited, Xchanging Technology Services India Private Limited & DXC Technology India Private Limited, owns 75% of the outstanding share capital of the Company.